-Besides the three forms of last will, Swiss law provides for an inheritance contract (CC, Article 512 et seq).
-The formalities to execute such a contract are the same as those with a public will.
-As opposed to the unilateral nature of a will, an inheritance contract is concluded with an heir or legatee as a party and therefore limits the possibilities of the testator to unilaterally revoke it.
-Consistent with its character as a bilateral agreement, the amendment or annulment of an inheritance requires the mutual consent of the parties.
+Besides the three forms of last wills, Swiss law provides for an inheritance contract (Article 512 et seq, CC).
+The formalities to execute such contract are the same as with a public will.
+Opposite to the unilateral nature of a will, the inheritance contract is concluded with an heir or legatee as a party and therefore limits the possibilities of the testator to unilaterally revoke it.
+Consistent with its character as a bilateral agreement, the amendment or annulment of an inheritance requires mutual consent of the parties.
 Only if grounds for disinheritance are given can the testator unilaterally revoke an inheritance contract.

 e.
-What can be regulated in a will or inheritance contract
+What can be regulated in a will or inheritance contract?

-Within the limitations of statutory entitlements, the testator is generally free to dispose of his or her entire wealth or any portion of it with a last will or inheritance contract (CC, Article 481).
-The part of his or her estate that is not disposed of passes on to the statutory heirs of the testator (CC, Article 481 al 2).
+Within the limitations of statutory entitlements, the testator is generally free to dispose of their entire wealth, or any portion of it, with a last will or inheritance contract (Article 481, CC).
+The part of their estate that is not disposed of passes on to the statutory heirs of the testator (Article 481 al. 2, CC).
 The following dispositions are possible.
 The testator can:

-- appoint an heir; - · leave legacies;
+- appoint an heir; - leave legacies; - endow funds to a foundation to be set up at the date of their death; - decree that an appointed heir has to pass on the inheritance after their demise to another heir; and/or

-- endow funds to a foundation to be set up at the date of his or her death; - decree that an appointed heir has to pass on the inheritance after his or her demise to another heir; and/or - appoint a substitute heir or legatee in case the heir or legatee predeceases the testator or disclaims the inheritance or legacy.
+• appoint a substitute heir or legatee in case the heir or legatee predeceases the testator or disclaims the inheritance or legacy.

 Furthermore, it is possible to attach obligations or conditions to the testator's dispositions, which all interested parties can enforce as soon as the disposition itself takes effect.
-A testamentary disposition in favour of an animal is deemed to impose an obligation to care for this animal according to its species (CC, Article 482).
+A testamentary disposition in favour of an animal is deemed to impose an obligation to care for this animal according to its species (CC 482).

-The estate of a foreign national who dies with last domicile in Switzerland will, in principle, be governed by Swiss law, including its forced heirship provisions.
-However, such a testator might choose by way of a will or inheritance contract to submit the future estate to the law of his or her nationality.
+The estate of a foreign national who dies with their last domicile in Switzerland will in principle be governed by Swiss law, including its forced heirship provisions.
+However, such a testator might choose by way of a will or inheritance contract to submit the future estate to the law of their nationality.
 Such submission is called the professio iuris and is void if, at the time of death, the decedent no longer had such nationality or had acquired Swiss nationality.
-The professio iuris is an interesting estate planning tool that enables foreign nationals living in Switzerland to have their national law applied to their estate (Swiss Private International Law Act (SPILA), Article 90, paragraph 2).
+The professio iuris is an interesting estate planning tool that enables foreign nationals living in Switzerland to have their national law applied to their estate (paragraph 2, Article 90, Swiss Private International Law Act (SPILA)).

-In addition to these dispositions, the inheritance contract allows for and is often used to vary the Swiss forced heirship provisions (CC, Article 495).
+In addition to these dispositions, the inheritance contract allows for, and is often used to, vary the Swiss forced heirship provisions (Article 495, CC).